Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Introduction

+The previous works of \cite{PhysRev.38.815},\cite{book3},\cite{PCalirola1941},\cite{1948PThPh...3..440K},\cite{Vujanovic1970,Vujanovic1978} ,\cite{McLachlan2001276} leaded to a finite-dimensional Hamiltonian mechanics with symplectic structure(standard Hamiltonian mechanics).
+Employing these approaches, redefinition of momentum is generally required.
+Our aim here is to seek an approach without redefinition of momentum by applying the formalism of infinite-dimensional Hamiltonian mechanics without symplectic structure to classical dissipative mechanical problems.
+Dissipative mechanical systems, sometimes called Chetayev systems, are usually represented as

+where $\bm{q}$ is a vector formed from the generalized coordinates identified in the system, $\tensor{C}$ denotes a non-linear damping coefficient matrix which depends on $\bm{q}$, and $\tensor{K}$ denotes a non-linear stiffness matrix also depending on $\bm{q}$ and consists of two parts $\tensor{K}=\tensor{\check{K}}+\tensor{\hat{K}}$($\tensor{\check{K}}$ is a diagonal matrix).
+In light of a proposition put forward by \cite{2010arXiv1007.2709L}, we show how to represent the dissipative mechanical system (\ref{eq:eq1}) as an infinite-dimensional Hamiltonian system.
+This proposition asserts that for any dissipative classical mechanical system with arbitrary initial condition, there exists an associated conservative system; both systems sharing one and only one common phase curve; the energy of the conservative system is the sum of the total energy of the dissipative system on the aforementioned phase curve and a constant depending on the initial condition.
+In sec. \ref{sec:2} a demonstration of the proposition is reported for the first time.
+In this demonstration, the equations below will be implemented

-where $\lbrace q,p \rbrace$ denote the coordinate and momentum, and the position vector $r$ depends on the canonical variable $\lbrace q,p \rbrace$, i.e. $r(q,p)$, $H$ denotes Hamiltonian, $\bm{F} (\partial{r}/ \partial{q_i})$ denotes a generalized force in direction $i$.
-Marsden considered that Eqs. (\ref{eq:eq2}) was composed of a conservative part and a non-conservative part.
-Eq. (\ref{eq:eq2}) apparently is not a Hamilton's equation but only a representation of dissipative mechanical systems in the phase space.
+where $\lbrace q_i,p_i \rbrace$ denote the coordinate and momentum, and the position vector $r$ depends on $\lbrace q_i\rbrace$, i.e. $r(q_i)$, $H$ denotes the mechanical energy, and $\bm{F} (\partial{r}/ \partial{q_i})$ denotes the $i^{th}$ generalized force which depends on $q_i,p_i$. \cite{Marsden2007} and other researchers applied these equations (\ref{eq:eq2}) to the problem related to stability in dissipative systems.\cite{Marsden2007} considered systems described by that Eq. (\ref{eq:eq2}) that were composed of a conservative part and a non-conservative part.
+However, Eq. (\ref{eq:eq2}) apparently is not a set pf Hamilton's equations of motion, but can be considered as a representation of the dissipative mechanical system (\ref{eq:eq1}) in phase space.
+Indeed the system (\ref{eq:eq2}) is more general than the system (\ref{eq:eq1}), and the system (\ref{eq:eq2}) is equivalent to the system of differential equations considered by \cite{JesseDouglas1941}